 If you need additional information on how to obtain citizenship by descent, we invite you to contact our immigration lawyer in New Zealand, who can represent you in this procedure; our lawyer can also advise you when preparing the set of documents, based on your particular situation.

-In the case in which a minor under 16 years old applies for citizenship by descent in 2025 and doesn’t have any living parent to legally represent him or her during the citizenship formalities, the law states that the child must add to the application file the death certificate of either parent who was an Australian national.
+In the case in which a minor under 16 years old applies for citizenship by descent in 2026 and doesn’t have any living parent to legally represent him or her during the citizenship formalities, the law states that the child must add to the application file the death certificate of either parent.
+The infographic below presents the basics of citizenship by descent in New Zealand:

 What are the rights of a New Zealand citizen?